Slamy/STM32-USBFloppyTracer/README.md

 ## Compatibility and Differences to old project

 This project is 100% pin compatible with the [older version](https://github.com/Slamy/SlamySTM32Floppy).
-There is no need to alter anything.
+There is no need to resolder the old setup.

 ### Improvements to the old project: